richardcavell/6809-strlen/Readme.txt

 the end of the string.

 You should only use no_error_strlen.s if:

-  * you want extra performance or
-  * you want reduced code size, and
-  * you can be quite sure that the string passed into the routine is valid, and
+  * you can be quite sure that the string passed into the routine is valid,
+    and:
-  * that the "no end" condition will never occur.
+  * that the "no end" condition will never occur

+As a benefit, it will give you:

+  * reduced code size, and
+  * (under some circumstances) extra performance

 All of this is licensed to you under the MIT License.